thomasmeessen/DecisionEnginneringProject/report.md

 # Discussion

 The determination of relative weight between criteria is a complex endeavor.
-In this case however it was disappointingly easy However once
+In this case however, it was disappointingly easy because there a a lot of criteria which have a role of tie-breaker.

-# Annexe